-Valuation Date August 31, 2020 rolled forward to August 31, 2021 Actuarial Cost Method Individual Entry Age Normal Inflation 2.30% Discount Rate 1.95% as of August 31, 2021 Aging Factors Based on plan specific experience Expenses Third-party administrative expenses related to the delivery of health care benefits are included in the age-adjusted claims costs.
-Projected Salary Increases 3.05% to 9.05%, including inflation Election Rates Normal Retirement: 65% participation prior to age 65 and 40% participation after age 65.
-25% of pre-65 retirees are assumed to discontinue coverage at age 65.
-Ad hoc post-employment benefit changes None
+Valuation Date August 31, 2021 rolled forward to August 31, 2022 Actuarial Cost Method Individual Entry Age Normal Inflation 2.30% Discount Rate 3.91% as of August 31, 2022 Aging Factors Based on plan specific experience Expenses Third-party administrative expenses related to the delivery of health care benefits are included in the age-adjusted claims costs.
+Projected Salary Increases 3.05% to 9.05%, including inflation Ad hoc post-employment benefit changes None

 Discount Rate.
-A single discount rate of 1.95% was used to measure the total OPEB liability.
-There was a change of (0.38%) in the discount rate since the previous year.
+A single discount rate of 3.91% was used to measure the total OPEB liability.
+There was a change of 1.96% in the discount rate since the previous year.
 Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
 The source of the municipal bond rate was 20-year, tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.